NativeScript/docs-v8/advanced-concepts.md

 ##### Implication B: Building against higher API level.

 What happens when an application is built with higher API level(e.g. 23), but runs on a device with a lower API level(e.g. 20)?
 First the metadata is built for API level 23.
-If the javascript code calls a method introduced after API level 20 the Android runtime will try to call this method because it will recognize it in the metadata, but when the actual native call is made on the lower level device, an exception will be trown because this method won't be present on the device.
+If the javascript code calls a method introduced after API level 20 the Android runtime will try to call this method because it will recognize it in the metadata, but when the actual native call is made on the lower level device, an exception will be thrown because this method won't be present on the device.

 This problem is solved by detecting the API level at run-time and using the available API.